 LISP EID space rDNS weekly reports (latest full, latest diff)

 A looking glass is provided to query the mapping system.
-It is using lig, the LISP Internet Groper, written by David Meyer.
+It is using lig-lispmob, the LISP Internet Groper, originally written by David Meyer and enhanced by the LISPmob project.
 The looking glass allows the sending of encapsulated Map-Requests to any of the known Map-Resolvers of the LISP pilot network, and receive either an authoritative Map-Reply from a responsible ETR or a non-authoritative Map-Reply from the chosen Map-Resolver itself.

 If you are debugging LISP, or working on a tool related with the protocol, you may find this Wireshark LISP dissector patch useful as well.